-- Environmental Studies 101: Assessing Human Impact on the Environment

 - Geography 222: Weather & Climate

 - Geography 305: Air Photo and Map Interpretation

 - Geography 390: Geographical Information Systems

-- Health Fitness and Sport 250: Nutrition
+- Health, Fitness and Sport 250: Nutrition

-- Marine Science 200: Oceanography

 - Psychology 107: Statistics

 - Psychology 207: Experimental Design

 - Psychology 311: Behavioral Neuroscience

 Requirements for Minor in Biology

 A minor in biology requires 24 semester hours, including Biology 170 and 180, plus 14 additional semester hours in majors-level biology courses.
 These may be selected by the student in consultation with the biology minor adviser so that diversification or specialization is possible.
 Advice and consent of the department chair are required for a biology minor.